 The syllabus of the JEE Advanced Chemistry section includes topics from classes 11 and 12.
 Download the latest JEE Advanced Chemistry syllabus 2026 here.

-JEE Advanced 2026 Syllabus for Chemistry: The conducting IIT will release the JEE Advanced Chemistry syllabus in a PDF format.
-The JEE Advanced 2026 syllabus is the same as the previous year.
-Candidates are required to prepare for all the topics included in the JEE Advanced Chemistry syllabus, irrespective of their presence in the JEE Main syllabus.
+JEE Advanced 2026 Syllabus for Chemistry: The IIT Roorkee has released the JEE Advanced Chemistry syllabus 2026 on the website jeeadv.ac.in.
+There is no change in the JEE Advanced syllabus 2026 and its the same as the previous year.
+Candidates are required to prepare for all the topics included in the JEE Advanced Chemistry syllabus to get a good score in the exam.
+JEE Advanced 2026 exam will be conducted on May 17.

 JEE Advanced syllabus for Chemistry includes topics like General Topics, States of Matter: Gases and Liquids, Atomic Structure, Chemical Bonding and Molecular Structure, Chemical Thermodynamics, Chemical and Ionic Equilibrium, Electrochemistry, Chemical Kinetics, Solid State, Solutions, Surface Chemistry, Classification of Elements and Periodicity in Properties, Hydrogen, s-Block Elements, p-Block Elements, d-Block Elements, f-Block Elements, Coordination Compounds, Isolation of Metals, Principles of Qualitative Analysis, Environmental Chemistry, Basic Principles of Organic Chemistry, Alkanes, Alkenes and Alkynes, Benzene, Phenols, Alkyl Halides, Alcohols, Ethers, Aldehydes and Ketones, Carboxylic Acids, Amines, Haloarenes, Biomolecules, Polymers, Chemistry in Everyday Life, and Practical Organic Chemistry.